RaphaelSura/PythonPhotonicsLab/README.md

 # PhotonicsLab

-This repository gathers code to run equipment and analyze data from a photonics lab
-* Equipment currently programmed:
+This repository gathers code to run equipment and analyze data from a photonics lab.
+Allows for live data acquisition from equipment in Jupyter notebooks.
+Equipment currently programmed:
 * NI instruments: DAQ PCIe-6323
 * Keithley: Sourcemeter 2400
 * Lakeshore: Temp controlelr 335